 Cerberus FTP Server 4.0 and higher supports adding multiple listening interfaces for a given IP address.
 The only requirement is that the listener be on a unique IP/port combination.
-You can add an FTP, FTPS (for implicit secure FTP only), or an SSH2 SFTP listener.
+You can add an FTP, FTPS (for implicit secure FTP only), SSH2 SFTP, and HTTP or HTTPS listener.

-Select the "plus" icon next to the interface list box to add a new interface.
+Select the ficon next to the interface list box to add a new interface.
 A new dialog box will appear to ask for the interface details (interface IP, type, and port combination).
 Selecting the "X" icon will prompt you to delete the selected interface listener.